Ystäväpiiri-toiminta - Circle of friends® is based on rigorous training of professionals and volunteers.

-Circle of Friends offers a five-day training for social and health care professionals and volunteers.
-The aim of the Circle of Friends training is to enhance the participants' knowledge and skills to plan, implement and guide Circle of Friends groups, which have the following main elements:
+Circle of Friends training is a five-months training model for social and health care professionals as well as for the volunteers.
+The facilitators take part in five one-day workshops, as well as facilitate their first Circle of Friends group during the training.
+The aim of the Circle of Friends training is to enhance the participants' (facilitators') knowledge and skills to plan and facilitate Circle of Friends group model, which have the following elements:

 Jansson A.H, Muurinen S, Savikko N, Soini H, Suominen M.M, Kautiainen H, Pitkälä K.H.
 Loneliness in nursing homes and assisted living facilities: prevalence, associated factors and prognosis.
 Jour Nursing Home Res 2017;3:43-49